Pilipo/route53/README.md

 # route53
-Dynamically updates route53 A records to point to your home IP.
+Dynamically updates route53 A records to point to your home IP based on a scheduled cron job.

 ## Setup